aminausman050817-ui/PF-PROJCT/README.md

 User interacts with menu
 Calls logic functions based on user choice

+Data File (data.txt)

+The `data.txt` file is used to store course learning material permanently using file handling.
+Initially, this file is empty.
+Data is automatically written into this file when the user selects Add Course.
+The file works as a simple database for the project

+Each course is stored in the following format:
+CourseID|CourseTitle|CourseDescription
+Example:
+1|C++ Basics|Introduction to C++
+2|OOP|Classes and Objects

+The user does not need to manually edit this file.
+All reading and writing operations are handled by the backend of the system.

 How All 3 Files Run as One Program:

 This project is divided into three C++ files: